mixelpixel/Lambda-University/BrownBag/philoOcompSci.md

    2. A: "Why are you putting on your sweater?"
    - In the former case, _cause_ is cited, in the second case, _reason_.
 3. You have to figure that out for yourself, silly!

+# So, in summation, the respect for obtaining knowledge can be applied to computaional observation, hypothesis and peer review.
+With that in mind, be nice to your pair partner and the person you make a Pull Request to :D